alvesalexsander/whatsappButton/README.md

 Here is some information about it:

 - **Dependency-free**:  Built with pure javascript and css.
-No need of match other dependencies to have your *whatsappButton.js* live.
+No need to match other dependencies to have your *whatsappButton.js* live.

 - **Highly customizable**:  *whatsappButton.js* wears the colors and fits along with your product.<br>Create personalized phrases to welcome your public, pick the color of your choice to style your button and, of course, a font style to carry your message!